 Requirements for High School Graduates

-This information pertains to applicants who desire admission as beginning freshman students after graduation from high school and who have not attended an accredited postsecondary institution.
+This information pertains to applicants who desire admission as beginning freshman students after graduation from high school and who have not attended an accredited postsecondary institution (excluding Dual Enrollment or Dual Credit coursework).
 International students should refer to the section on International Student Admissions in addition to this section.

 Application for Admission

 The application for admission and a nonrefundable $30 fee payable to the University of Alabama in Huntsville should be submitted as soon as possible after the beginning of the senior year.
 The $30.00 application fee must be in U.S. currency, drawn on a U.S. bank.
 This fee may also be paid via MasterCard, Visa, or American Express while applying online.